osmaldym/w64kit/README.md

 # Portable C and C++ Development Kit for x64 Windows

+# IMPORTANT: THIS KIT IS NOT MINE, I UPLOATED THIS FOR SHARE TO MY FRIENDS

 [w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows.
 See "Releases" for pre-built, ready-to-use kits.